Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure encryption using the KMS managed S3 key.
 Add the vendor's IAM role ARN to the KMS key policy.
 Provide the KMS managed S3 key ARN to the vendor.
 - [ ] Configure encryption using the KMS managed S3 key.
 Create an S3 bucket.
 Add the vendor's IAM role ARN to the S3 bucket policy.
 Provide the S3 bucket ARN to the vendor.

-### A SysOps administrator is using AWS Systems Manager Patch Manager to patch a fleet of Amazon EC2 instances.
-The SysOps administrator has configured a patch baseline and a maintenance window.
-The SysOps administrator also has used an instance tag to identify which instances to patch.
-The SysOps administrator must give Systems Manager the ability to access the EC2 instances.
-Which additional action must the SysOps administrator perform to meet this requirement?
+### A company runs hundreds of Amazon EC2 instances in a single AWS Region.
+Each EC2 instance has two attached 1 GiB General Purpose SSD (gp2) Amazon Elastic Block Store (Amazon EBS) volumes.
+A critical workload is using all the available IOPS capacity on the EBS volumes.
+According to company policy, the company cannot change instance types or EBS volume types without completing lengthy acceptance tests to validate that the company’s applications will function properly.
+A SysOps administrator needs to increase the I/O performance of the EBS volumes as quickly as possible.
+Which action should the SysOps administrator take to meet these requirements?

-- [ ] Add an inbound rule to the instances' security group.
+- [x] Increase the size of the 1 GiB EBS volumes.
-- [x] Attach an IAM instance profile with access to Systems Manager to the instances.
+- [ ] Add two additional elastic network interfaces on each EC2 instance.
-- [ ] Create a Systems Manager activation.
-Then activate the fleet of instances.
+- [ ] Turn on Transfer Acceleration on the EBS volumes in the Region.
-- [ ] Manually specify the instances to patch instead of using tag-based selection.
+- [ ] Add all the EC2 instances to a cluster placement group.

 ### A company hosts its website on Amazon EC2 instances in the `us-east-1` Region.
-The company is preparing to extend its website into the eu-central-1 Region, but the database must remain only in `us-east-1`.
-After deployment, the EC2 instances in eu-central-1 are unable to connect to the database in `us-east-1`.
+The company is preparing to extend its website into the eu-central-1 Region, but the database must remain only in us-east-1.
+After deployment, the EC2 instances in eu-central-1 are unable to connect to the database in us-east-1.
 What is the MOST operationally efficient solution that will resolve this connectivity issue?

 - [x] Create a VPC peering connection between the two Regions.
 Add the private IP address range of the instances to the inbound rule of the database security group.
 - [ ] Create a VPC peering connection between the two Regions.
 Add the security group of the instances in eu-central-1 to the outbound rule of the database security group.